-The art of goal-setting is understood and appreciated by top athletes, entertainers and successful people in all walks of life.
+The Art of Goal-Setting is understood and appreciated by top athletes, entertainers and successful people in all walks of life.
 A person who learns how to set goals lives each day with a sense of clarity, confidence, purpose and passion.

-I was first introduced to the art of goal-setting in the early 1980s while maturing as an account manager at Johnson & Higgins in Philadelphia.
+I was first introduced to the Art of Goal-setting in the early 1980's while maturing as an Account Manager at Johnson & Higgins in Philadelphia.
 Rather than seeing goal-setting as a chore, I learned that the process of goal-setting was stimulating, energizing and rewarding.
 Goal-setting made a lot of sense to me.
 Without goals, I would have no sense of direction.

-The art of goal-setting will enable you to:
+The Art of Goal-setting to:

-- 1. Decide what is important in your life. - 2.
-Determine what you want to achieve. - 3.
-Separate what is important from what is irrelevant. - 4.
-Be motivated. - 5.
-Facilitate your ability to benchmark progress. - 6.
-Gain self-confidence as your goals become reality.
+- Decide what is important in my life. - Determine what I want to achieve. - Separate what is important from what is irrelevant. - Be motivated. - Facilitate my ability to benchmark progress. - Gain self-confidence as my goals become reality.

 Think of goal-setting as your navigation system.
-Goal-setting allows you to identify what is important in your life and turn your thoughts and ideas into specific, actionable, and measureable goals.
+Goal-setting allows you to identify what is important in your life and turn your thoughts and ideas into specific, actionable and measureable goals.
 Importantly, your goals will protect you from becoming distracted by other people's agendas and expectations.
 In designing your goal-setting navigation system and charting your own course, you will have control over your destination.

-Research on goal-setting and peak performance substantiates that most successful people are goal-oriented.
+Research on goal-setting and peak performance substantiates that most successful people are goal oriented.
 They have learned how to turn their vision into action.
 They have a knack of bringing the future into the present so they can take action now.
 Greg Norman, the legendary golfer stated that "setting goals for your game is an art.
 The trick is setting them at the right level, neither too low nor too high.
 A good goal should be lofty enough to inspire hard work yet realistic enough to provide solid hope of attainment."

 A common acronym for setting goals is SMART.
 The S stands for Specific.
 M is for measureable.
 A stands for achievable.
 R is for realistic.
-T stands for time-bound.
+T stands for time bound.
 Think of a goal as a dream with a timeline.
 Every goal needs a target date for completion.